maikupero/find_us_a_game/README.md

 To Do:

-- Set up base background
-- Set up simple search function using igdb api.

-- State Management with Redux or Native Query.
+- STATE MANAGEMENT: Redux or Native Query

-- Connect to hosting service - Netlify.
+- Connect to hosting service - Netlify or reuse Heroku.

+- SEARCH:
+    - Setting up a search function using igdb api, OAuth twitch.
+    - Display simple data on the game, then:
+        - Add game to find us a game database
+        - Save game to personal list
+        - View on other platforms.

+- BACKGROUND:
 - Design of main component UI (how to find the game)
+    -
     - Categories to implement:
         - Number of players: 1-9+
         - Cost:  Free, < increments of 5, Any
         - Genre: Puzzle (Baba), Adventure (Valheim), Action (Valorant).
         - Duration/Progression: Linear (RPG), Open (Minecraft), Match (Dota, SlaytheSpire)
         - Style: Cooperative or Competitive?

     https://api-docs.igdb.com/#multiplayer-mode